Are We Nearing the Death of the Personal Check?

 And some businesses and individuals may simply prefer that you pay them with a personal check.

-“Many still see advantages of using paper checks for certain transactions,” said Ken Tumin, banking expert at DepositAccounts.com.
+“Many still see advantages of using paper checks for certain transactions,” said Ken Tumin, banking expert and founder of DepositAccounts.com.
 “For example, paper checks offer an easily tracked paper trail, with cleared paper checks providing proof that payments were received.
 It may take a couple of decades before paper checks go the way of the horse and buggy.”

 More From GOBankingRates